What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 2

 Feature #3: Contract Security Design

 Let’s understand the differences between dynamic and static dispatches.
-Dynamic dispatch is a flexible language mechanism which allows you to write multiple functions, processes, or subprograms in the code which will allow the program to call an external unknown program/function to perform various functions.
+Dynamic dispatch is a flexible language mechanism that allows you to write multiple functions, processes, or subprograms in the code which will allow the program to call an external unknown program/function to perform various functions.

 Static dispatch, on the other hand, allows programs to only call functions whose behavior is already known.